Major discovery will aid fight against HIV and hepatitis B

 For patients who have failed their first treatment regimen, or even a second, doctors typically try to salvage the current course of treatment by adjusting the combination of drugs.
 But for patients who have failed multiple treatment regimens, there are limited options to suppress the incurable virus.

-And the number of drug choices available when one combination fails is limited.
-More than a million of those infected live in the U.S.
+The number of drug choices available when one combination fails is limited.
+More than a million of those infected with HIV live in the U.S.

 “Right now, there are a limited number of FDA-approved drugs available,” Suo said.
 “New drugs need to be developed if doctors are to have other options when treating so many patients who may have developed resistance to most of the FDA-approved anti-HIV drugs.”

 The drugs remain highly effective in keeping the disease under control for most patients, but some patients develop a resistance due to mutations within the HIV virus.

 Suo’s paper explains how the class of HIV drugs known as L-nucleoside reverse transcriptase inhibitors (L-NRTIs) work.
 L-NRTIs block an enzyme that HIV needs to replicate, but they were discovered through blind trials.
 Important details about the underlying mechanism triggering L-NRTIs have remained a mystery, as well as a source of controversy among the scientists who study them.

 “The enzyme has a unique pocket and supposedly recognizes NRTIs, but not their structural mirror images — L-NRTIs,” said Suo, who grew curious about the mechanism behind L-NRTI drugs as a graduate student.
 He’s been motivated since then to understand and explain the mechanism involved, which he does in his paper — one of six he has published involving L-NRTI research.